Celebrating Diversity at the Puerto Aventuras International Film Festival (PAIFF)

 Directed by Nicole Betancourt (USA)

-After a surfing accident and the onset of chronic illness, filmmaker Nicole Betancourt embarks on a deeply personal journey blending verité, dream imagery, and family archives.
-The film examines the parallel crises of environmental destruction and human fragility, weaving grief, regeneration, and resilience into a layered cinematic diary.
+After a surfing accident leads to chronic illness, filmmaker Nicole Betancourt embarks on a deeply personal journey.
+She blends verité, dream imagery, and family archives to create a layered cinematic diary.
+The film examines the parallel crises of environmental destruction and human fragility, weaving themes of grief, regeneration, and resilience.

-An Emmy Award winning director, Betancourt uses her intimate lens to connect personal loss with planetary struggles.
-The Unfixing is at once an urgent environmental essay and a moving testament to how storytelling transforms trauma into possibility.
+An Emmy Award-winning director, Betancourt connects personal loss with planetary struggles through her intimate lens.
+The Unfixing is both an urgent environmental essay and a moving testament to how storytelling transforms trauma into possibility.

 Best Documentary (Cultural Exploration): Leaving Beringia